ASB Information Meetings

 Payments, Testimonials, and FAQs

-The Active Citizens Continuum is a model developed by Break Away, a national nonprofit, to display the stages of involvement in development and service work, from ‘Member’ to ‘Active Citizen.’
+The Active Citizen Continuum is a model developed by Break Away, a national nonprofit, to display the stages of involvement in development and service work, from ‘Member’ to ‘Active Citizen.’

 ASB participants take the CliftonStrengths assessment, a survey developed by Gallup designed to provide a language to discover, discuss, and activate one’s talents.
 Our office has two certified coaches to assist with digesting the assessment results, what they mean, and how they’re applied.